OWASP/www-project-machine-learning-security-top-10/docs/ML10_2023-Model_Poisoning.md

 designed to accurately identify the characters based on specific parameters such as size, shape, slant, and spacing.

-An attacker who wants to exploit the Neural Net Reprogramming attack may manipulate the parameters of the model by altering the images in the training dataset or directly modifying the parameters in the model.
+An attacker who wants to poison a machine learning model may manipulate the parameters of the model by altering the images in the training dataset or directly modifying the parameters in the model.
 This can result in the model being reprogrammed to identify characters differently.
 For example, the attacker could change the parameters so that the model identifies the character "5" as the character "2", leading to incorrect amounts being processed.

 The attacker can exploit this vulnerability by introducing forged cheques into the clearing process, which the model will process as valid due to the